 The house didn’t become cluttered overnight, so don’t expect it to get it tidied in just a few hours.

 I devote a half hour or so each day to small jobs.
-It’s much easier to clean out one dresser drawer than to tackle the whole bedroom.
+It’s much easier to clean out one dresser drawer than to tackle the whole office to organize those saved handwritten letters that mean so much to you.

 You’ll still get the same end result, even though the job will take longer.
 But most importantly, you won’t hate your house (and the job) when you are done.